physrisk/website-source/articles/2026/veritasium-on-power-law-distributions.md

 about a topic close to our heart - [power-law distributions](/tag/power-law-distribution/)!
 It is a neat video, which covers a lot of important models and concepts.
-And it also explain the implications of power-law distributions on everyday life.
+And it also explains the implications of power-law distributions on everyday life.
 We invite you to watch it, and maybe revisit our posts on some of the models discussed in the video (such as [The Saint Petersburg paradox]({filename/articles/2013/the-saint-petersburg-paradox.md), [Ising